bugout-dev/shnorky/README.md

 # shnorky

 Shnorky is a workflow orchestrator for data scientists.
+Shnorky allows you to build and manage your data flows.

 As a data scientist, you can use Shnorky to string together your notebooks and scripts into a complete pipeline from data processing to model training, evaluation, and deployment.